Characterizing quantum gases in time-controlled disorder realizations using cross-correlations of density distributions: Preparation of a molecular Bose-Einstein condensate

-After preparing the molecular cloud, we apply the optical speckle pattern discussed above, serving as a random and dynamic potential for the molecules.
+After preparing the molecular cloud, we apply the optical speckle pattern discussed above, serving as a random potential for the molecules.
 The speckle pattern here is created with a Gaussian laser beam at a wavelength of \SI{532}{\nano \meter} as in the test setup, using a power of up to \SI{10}{\watt}.
 We use the same ground-glass plates as tested before and insert one in a high-precision rotation stage (Owis DRTM65-D35-HiDS), providing rotation velocities up to $\ang{2100}/s$, as well as discrete steps with a minimal rotation angle of $\ang{0.036}$.
 The other diffusive plate is kept static.
 This combination provides a controllable dynamic disorder potential, which is focused on the position of the molecules.
-The speckle potential is slowly introduced during \SI{50}{\milli\second} of linear ramping to minimize the creation of excitations in the system.
+The \AW{static} speckle potential is slowly introduced during \SI{50}{\milli\second} of linear ramping to minimize the creation of excitations in the system.
 Subsequently, it is held for \SI{100}{\milli \second}.
 The gas is trapped in the combined magnetic trap and speckle potential to allow the molecules to react to the disorder potential and equilibrate.
-Finally, we image the cloud \textit{in situ} to infer the column density distribution via resonant high-intensity absorption imaging.
+Finally, we image the cloud \textit{in-situ} to infer the column density distribution via resonant high-intensity absorption imaging. \AW{Before the next quantum gas is prepared, the diffuser is rotated by a given angle.} Importantly, during every experimental realization, the molecular BEC is trapped in a static disorder realization, and a discrete angle changes the specific realization before the next quantum gas is prepared.
+Studying the evolution of quantum gases in continuously changing disorder, i.e., when the disorder realization and hence the disorder correlation changes while the molecular BEC is trapped, is beyond the scope of this work.